RMKeene/twit/README.md

 with correct interpolation of values.
 The source and destination do not have to have the same number of dimensions, e.g. len(src.shape) != len(dst.shape).
 Also the range of indices do not have to match in count.
-For example given two one dimensional tensors (vectors of values) on could say copy from source range (2,7) to destination range (0,2) and use source to destination multipliers of (0.5, 0.9).
-This will copy source values at indicies 2,3,4,5,6,7 to destination indicies 0,1,2 (obviously 'scale' the data) and multiply source[2] by 0.5 to go to destination[0] and interpolate the multipler (weight) up to 0.9 for subsequent indicies.
+For example given two one dimensional tensors (vectors of values) one could say copy from source range (2,7) to destination range (0,2) and use source to destination multipliers of (0.5, 0.9).
+This will copy source values at indices 2,3,4,5,6,7 to destination indices 0,1,2 (obviously 'scale' the data) and multiply source[2] by 0.5 to go to destination[0] and interpolate the multiplier (weight) up to 0.9 for subsequent indices.

 ### Energy Conservation
-In the above example of scaling down the nieve approach would just sum in the source values multiplied by the interpolate weights would result in a destination that is 6/3 or 2x 'brighter' than the source.
+In the above example of scaling down the naive approach would just sum in the source values multiplied by the interpolate weights would result in a destination that is 6/3 or 2x 'brighter' than the source.
 What TWIT does is maintain constant energy or brightness while scaling up or down.